 Cambridge University uses a system of common format admissions assessments, specifically tailored to each subject.
 These give us valuable additional evidence of your academic ability, knowledge base, and potential to succeed at Cambridge.
 For more information about the admissions assessment in this subject, click on:

-We will ask you to submit two examples of teacher-marked written work, ideally including languages and English.
+We will ask you to submit two examples of teacher-marked written work, ideally including some form of language-related discussion..

 If called, you will normally have two interviews with academic Fellows from the College.

 For more information and for all admissions enquiries, please contact the Admissions Office.